Sequential Tests of Multiple Hypotheses Controlling False Discovery and Nondiscovery Rates: Implementation

 \section{Implementation}

 In this section we discuss constructing sequential test statistics and critical values satisfying \eqref{typeI}-\eqref{typeII} (or \eqref{FDRtypeI} for the rejective version of the procedure) for individual data streams, and give some examples.
 Unlike many fixed-sample size settings, critical values for sequential (or group sequential) test statistics can rarely can be written down as exact, closed form expressions.
 However, critical values for sequential test statistics are routinely computed to sufficient accuracy using software packages, Monte Carlo, or some form of distributional approximation, asymptotic or otherwise.
-In Section~\ref{sec:simple} we give closed-form expressions for the critical values $A_s^{(k)}, B_s^{(k)}$ satisfying \eqref{typeI}-\eqref{typeII} to a very close approximation, and which are based on the simple and widely-used Wald approximations for the critical values of the sequential probability ratio test (SPRT) for testing simple-vs.-simple hypotheses, which are routinely used surrogates for more complicated testing situations.
+In Section~\ref{sec:simple} we give closed-form expressions for the critical values $A_s^{(k)}, B_s^{(k)}$ satisfying \eqref{typeI}-\eqref{typeII} to a very close approximation, and which are based on the simple and widely-used Wald approximations for the critical values of the sequential probability ratio test (SPRT) for testing simple-vs.-simple hypotheses, which are routinely used as surrogates for more complicated testing situations by monotone likelihood ratio, least favorable distributions, and other similar considerations; see \citet[][Chapters~3.4 and 3.8]{Lehmann05} and \citet[][Chapter~II.3]{Siegmund85}.
 For more complicated testing situations, sequential generalized likelihood ratio statistics and their signed-root normal approximations are discussed in Section~\ref{sec:composite}.
+While these approaches will address many of the commonly-encountered testing situations, they do not cover every possible testing situation so we stress that the multiple testing procedure's FDR and FNR control will hold no matter the form of the hypotheses and test statistic provided \eqref{typeI}-\eqref{typeII} are satisfied, hence the critical values obtained in other ways than those discussed here may be used.